Pauran

-Pauran (English: Citizen) is a 2005 Malayalam political thriller film directed by Sundardas featuring Jayaram, Kalabhavan Mani and Geethu Mohandas in the lead roles.
+Pauran (English: Citizen) is a 2005 Malayalam political thriller film directed by Sundardas featuring Jayaram, Kalabhavan Mani and Geetu Mohandas in the lead roles.
 The movie was produced by Sunil Baby under the banner of Dolphin Creations and was distributed by Dolphin Creations and Sreemovies.
 The film was a box-office disaster.

 Plot

 Divakaran (Jayaram), son of martyr Karunakaran, is well accepted in his village.
 He takes part in an election and becomes an MLA under the panel of the Communist party.
-MLA Divakaran was sorrowful about some of his party tactics.
+Divakaran was sorrowful about some of his party tactics.
 He expressed his disdain and firmly opposed a move to stage strikes involving students.
 He started objecting against the party misdeeds which provoked the party leaders and soon he became an outcast.
 However, in the end he is brutally killed by his political enemies who burn him alive.